Turkish Radio and Television Corporation: History

 TRT's predecessor, Türkiye Radyoları was one of 23 founding broadcasting organisations of the European Broadcasting Union in 1950; it would return to the EBU fold as TRT in 1972.
 The original company started radio test broadcasts in 1926, with a studio built in Istanbul in 1927 and a studio in Ankara following in 1928.

 Test transmissions started on TRT 1 on 31 January 1968.
 A full national television schedule, which at that time linked the areas in and around Ankara, Istanbul, and İzmir, started in December 1971.
 TRT renewed its membership in the European Broadcasting Union (having been a founding member previously offering only radio) starting on 26 August 1972, with Turkey's first Eurovision Network event, a football match (Turkey vs. Italy), airing across Europe on 13 January 1973.
 TRT also joined the Asia-Pacific Broadcasting Union in 1976, the same year their first colour television test was showcased via laboratory at the general assembly of the Organisation of the Islamic Conference.

-All programming was in black and white from the start of test transmissions in 1968 until the New Year's Eve programming on 31 December 1981, when the first on-air colour tests started.
-The entire lineup switched to colour on 15 March 1984.
+All programming was in black and white from the start of test transmissions in 1968 until the New Year's Eve programming on 31 December 1980, when the first on-air colour tests started.
+The entire lineup switched to colour on 1 July 1984.

 A new logo, developed in the United States by Pittard Sullivan at the cost of US$2 million, was unveiled on 31 January 2001.
-The bulk of the logo used red, representing the flag of Turkey and national pride, green representing its agricultural lands and blue representing its neighboring seas.
+The bulk of the logo used red, representing the flag of Turkey and national pride, green representing its agricultural lands and blue representing its neighbouring seas.
 The new logo was critiiczed by Turkish designers under the grounds of it being "the product of an outdated image survey", claiming that the idea would be improved if developed within Turkey.